risclog-solution/gocept.sftpcopy/README.txt

 - username
 - password
 - key_filename
+- skip_files

 key_filename takes precedence over password.
 If key_filename ends with ``dsa``, it's assumed to be a DSA key, else an RSA key.
 Note that the key file must not be password protected.

+`skip_files` is a list of filenames (local or remote), which are skipped during upload or download.

 Files are copied in chunks of buffer_size to avoid loading big files into memory at once.